Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

   - [x] Redux-localstorage-simple preinstalled (For automatic syncing of specified reducers to local storage)
   - [x] Unit testing with Jest pre-configured and ready to go.
   - [x] End-to-end UI automation testing with Cypress pre-configured.
-  - [x] Cucumber plugin preinstalled into Cypress to run gherkin features files and steps definitions for outside-in behavor-driven-development.
+  - [x] Cucumber plugin preinstalled into Cypress to run gherkin features files and steps definitions for outside-in behavior-driven-development.
   - [x] Linting pre-configured with Prettier and TSLint.
   - [x] Continuous integration & continuous deploy setup with Travis CI.